If you’ve been diagnosed with diabetes, it’s important to get regular blood tests to monitor your blood sugar levels.

 Incorporate healthy carbohydrates in your diet.
 These include whole grains, fruits, and vegetables.
 Avoid processed foods, sugary drinks, and unhealthy fats.

 If you are a smoker or use tobacco products in any form, quit smoking and tobacco products as soon as possible.
 Tobacco smoke can damage blood vessels and make it more difficult to control blood sugar levels.
+Read here for info about supplements for varicose veins.

 Manage stress levels.
 Stress can affect blood sugar levels and make diabetes harder to control.
 Try yoga, meditation, or deep breathing exercises to reduce stress.